Premod1/folder-meta-generator/docs/API.md

 ## Overview

-The Folder Metadata Generator provides a RESTful API for analyzing folder structures and generating metadata using AI.
+The Folder Metadata Generator provides a RESTful API for analyzing folder structures and generating detailed metadata for individual files using AI.

 ## Base URL